aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/docs/contribution/authoring_eos_cli_config_gen.md

 10. Check that the molecule tests are added for the new feature.
 11. If any keys are marked as deprecated, ensure that the associated tests are moved to the `eos_cli_config_gen_deprecated_vars` scenario.
 12. If the proposed feature requires any changes to the documentation, ensure that it is updated accordingly.
+13. Approve the PR if everything looks good.